KaiserWhoLearns/KaiserWhoLearns.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Hello!
-I am an AI resident at [FAIR Labs](https://ai.facebook.com/research/), working with [Adina Williams](https://ai.facebook.com/people/adina-williams) and [Dieuwke Hupkes](https://dieuwkehupkes.nl/).
+I am a PhD student at [JHU CLSP](https://www.clsp.jhu.edu/), and my advisor is [Mark Dredze](https://www.cs.jhu.edu/~mdredze/).

 Since I am still exploring, my interests are nascent.
 In general, I am interested in natural language processing.
 Currently, I am inquisitive in **developing novel techniques to facilitate efficient, explainable, robust NLP**.
 I also want to keep **fairness and biases** in mind when conducting my research.

+Before that, I was a AI resident at [FAIR Labs](https://ai.facebook.com/research/), working with [Adina Williams](https://ai.facebook.com/people/adina-williams) and [Dieuwke Hupkes](https://dieuwkehupkes.nl/).
 I obtained my Master's and Bachelor's degrees of computer science (B.S., M.S.) and mathematics (B.A.) at UW, too.
 My advisor was [Noah A. Smith](https://homes.cs.washington.edu/~nasmith/), and I was supervised by [Ana Marasović](https://www.anamarasovic.com/).
 During my undergraduate years, I also worked with [Christopher Hoffman](https://sites.math.washington.edu/~hoffman/) on dual random-walk systems.
 Thanks a lot to the support of my advisors and my donors, I was able to conduct research and keep learning.

 `I have a limited amount of experiences investigating things in life, but if you are having questions and you think I can help, feel free to email me.`